jbalsamo/jbalsamo/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Image analysis, machine learning, and Javascript components.
-- 🌱 I’m currently learning Typescript.
+- 🌱 I’m currently learning SolidJS.
 - 💬 Ask me about React, GraphQL, and Raspberry Pi.
 - ⚡ Fun fact: At the age of 7, playing outside of my Father's cousin's apartment in Madrid, Spain, I wandered off after hearing a flock of sheep just over the hill.
 For the next hour I followed the flock until I arrived at the home of the shepherd.
 When my mother found me, she was a little ticked off at me.